2023 Euroformula Open Championship

-The 2023 Euroformula Open Championship is a planned multi-event motor racing championship for single-seater open wheel formula racing cars held across Europe.
-The championship will features drivers competing in Euroformula Open Championship specification Dallara 320 chassis cars.
-It will be the tenth Euroformula Open Championship season.
+The 2023 Euroformula Open Championship was a multi-event motor racing championship for single-seater open wheel formula racing cars held across Europe.
+The championship featured drivers competing in Euroformula Open Championship specification Dallara 320 chassis cars.
+It was the tenth Euroformula Open Championship season.

-The season is scheduled to consist of eight race weekends, starting in late April and spanning until October.
+The season consisted of seven race weekends, started in late April and will span until October.

+Team Motopark won the Teams' Championship with six races to spare.
+Their driver Noel León won the Drivers' Championship with three races to spare.
+Jakob Bergmeister, also driving for the same team (and its offshoot in the final round), won the Rookies' Championship.

 Teams and drivers

-All teams will utilize the Dallara 320 chassis.
+All teams utilized the Dallara 320 chassis.
 The 2023 season was scheduled to see a body kit upgrade for the chassis as well as the introduction of larger 17-inch tyres, but these plans were later scrapped.
-The tyre supplier will change from Michelin to Hankook.
+The tyre supplier was originally changed from Michelin to Hankook, before being changed again to Pirelli ahead of the second round of the season.
+A Gold Cup was introduced for drivers aged 35 and above.
+A trophy at every race was awarded for the winning driver in the category, but no classification or points system was introduced.

 Race calendar

 A provisional eight-round calendar was announced at the penultimate round of the 2022 championship, on 22 September 2022.
 This planned schedule saw the rounds at Imola, Estoril and the Pau Grand Prix leaving the calendar, with rounds at Algarve and Mugello added instead.
-The calendar was updated on 24 January 2023, with the Pau Grand Prix reintroduced to the schedule.
-The 80th edition of the Grand Prix replaced the round at Mugello.
+The calendar was updated on 24 January 2023, with a race in Pau reintroduced to the schedule.
+The Pau race was to replace the round at Mugello.
+However, on 5 May 2023, the series announced the cancellation of its races across the Pau Grand Prix weekend because of their refusal to be in Pau as support race, and not as Pau Grand Prix title race (due to local sponsorship reasons, the main races were supposed to take place with environmental friendly-fuel).
+On 17 May 2023, the Mugello round was reinstated into the calendar as a replacement for the Pau Grand Prix.